pytest-dev/pytest/doc/en/goodpractises.rst

 against your source code checkout, helping to detect packaging glitches.

-If you want to use Jenkins_ you can use the ``--junitxml=PATH`` option to create a JUnitXML file that Jenkins_ can pick up and generate reports.
+Continuous integration services such as Jenkins_ can make use of the ``--junitxml=PATH`` option to create a JUnitXML file and generate reports.

 Integrating with setuptools / ``python setup.py test`` / ``pytest-runner``